By Kris Rich, NBC-HWC, CPT, CET

 With the glaring sun and lack of outlets, the beach isn’t the most technology-friendly place, and that’s ok—it can actually be good.
-Especially in 2020, when COVID-19 has so many of us relying on technology more than ever.
 Take the time for a little tech detox.
 It feels great to relax and enjoy the beautiful scenery without a phone or tablet, not to mention, all of those alerts interrupting your thoughts.
-It also means less to carry and more quality time with your family and friends—being present in the moment).
+It also means less to carry and more quality time with your family and friends—being present in the moment.
 Try turning off your phone and storing it away for a while in your beach bag.
 You’ll save precious battery life for the drive home.
 Of course, you may want to have it on hand to grab a great selfie or a photo of the waves to capture the fun of your day.

 9. Sleep deep, or meditate.

-Since you’re tech-free for a while and the sound of the waves can be so soothing, consider scheduling time for a light nap on the beach if you’re not busy keeping an eye on your kids.
+Since you’re tech-free for a while and the sound of the waves can be so soothing, consider scheduling time for a light nap on the beach.
 According to the National Sleep Foundation, naps have numerous health benefits including boosting alertness, improving motor performance and helping to lower tension, which decreases your risk of heart disease.
 Optimal napping hours are between 1 and 3 p.m. after lunchtime, when your blood sugar and energy starts to dip.
 On the beach, this is also prime sun time so make sure to lather up with sunscreen and nap under an umbrella or other source of shade.
 If you’re not comfortable snoozing on the shore, try meditation.
 Begin and end the day on the beach by sitting at the edge of the waves, clearing your mind and breathing deeply, even if only for a few minutes.
 Try these meditation tips to help guide you.

 10. Be Present.